AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 Our team will start to consider the project constratins and upload in ConOps.

-One of the feedback is to provide more details for stakeholder.
-Actually, in our ConOps, we provide descriptions for each stakeholder, responsibilities and how stakholders interact with each other.
-We will communicate with our shadow team to find out what kind of additional information they required for the stakeholder anlysis.

 One of the tutor suggestions is it will be really beneficial for our team to make practical prototype.
 We have discussed prototyping with our clients.
 Our client thought it might be not feasible for our team to produce the prototype in 12 weeks.
 Thus, we will discuss this question in the week 5 tutorial.